 - Entirely removed the non-essential content out from the prime real estate zones.

 Usage of Mobile Apps has increased over the past few years, however, due to current demand, there are a high surge and demand for getting things on fingers.
 As business is choosing to be available at ease to customers now there is an App for everything.
-From buying groceries, banking, healthcare to learning every essential-have moved to mobile App.
+From buying groceries, open banking, healthcare to learning every essential-have moved to mobile App.

 Organizations need to aggressively reposition their existing offerings and messaging, and create future-ready operating norms.

 A caution during this change to accept the fact “Times have changed, but the purpose of the customer is not.

 Brands are here to help customers and clients solve their problems, regardless of the situation.
 Brands have to use this reality as a guidepost in everything they do.”

 5. Focus on Social Media to Build Engagement:

 Even if your company was not much active on social media before this crisis, now is the high time to focus on social media to build engagement with your customers.

 It is an excellent tool to bring your brand on the top while delivering value to customers in the most innovative ways.